Gifts Mothers DayMothers DayDay for MothersFor Mothers Day

 • Make it easy for your guests to serve themselves.
 Pre-slice larger cuts of meat, wrap utensils in napkins and place them at the end of the table, keep all condiments in one place - with spoons, etc.

 • Clearly label all the food items laid out on the table, to help avoid any confusion.
+Especially if your guest list contains strict vegetarians.
+It will help them a lot and your name wouldn't be called out every second to distinguish.

-• Have variety of cocktails and mocktails for the guest and make sure you don’t run out of them.
+• Have variety of cocktails and mocktails for the guest and make sure you don't run out of them.
+Whenever finger-foods or snacks are served everyone expects it to be accompanied by a drink.
+Make sure you have something for kids as well.

 • Anticipate ice needs.
 If your fridge doesn't have an icemaker, buy ice.
 You almost always need more than you think.